Behind the Mask: Doctor is nervous about capacity as health care workers come down with COVID-19

 Dr. Liao said hospitals are bracing for a strain on resources this winter, which is when flu season typically peaks.
 The flu already puts a strain on the health care system and COVID-19 is spread easier than the flu.

-He said that he remembers that the first Indianapolis EMS known COVID-19 transport was March 15.
+He said he remembers that the first known Indianapolis EMS COVID-19 transport was March 15.
 The first known COVID-19 case in the state was able to transport themselves.

-But one of the patient’s he distinctly remembers was young and healthy looking, around 35 years old.
+But one of the patien’s he distinctly remembers was young and healthy-looking, around 35 years old.
 Young people who are healthy without pre-existing conditions aren’t immune to COVID-19.

-Dr. Liao said what kept the damaging impact of COVID-19 hidden to the eye, was people that are young and healthy can compensate pretty well in the initial part of the illness.
+Dr. Liao said what kept the damaging impact of COVID-19 hidden to the eye was people who are young and healthy can compensate pretty well in the initial part of the illness.

 “And then day six to eight is when we see the worst symptoms,” he added.